shopping Cornsilk - two varieties

 cornsilk history, folklore, literature & more

-cornmeal and native cultures
+Corn and traditional cultures

-corn farming and processing
+Corn farming and processing

 It is propogated in early spring from seed which grows into a nodded stalk.
 Though corn produces both a male and female flower it is the female that produces corn meal.
 You can see the male flower atop the stalk, from this position it has occasion to release pollen that is carried wind-borne to the stigmas.
 Each stigma will produce a single kernel of maize if pollinated.